-The Petitioner, a general and operations professional, seeks second preference immigrant classification as a member of the professions holding an advanced degree, as well as a national interest waiver of the job offer requirement attached to this EB-2 classification.
+The Petitioner, a mechanical engineer, seeks second preference immigrant classification as a member of the professions holding an advanced degree and as an individual of exceptional ability, as well as a national interest waiver of the job offer requirement attached to this EB-2 classification.
 See Immigration and Nationality Act (the Act) section 203(b)(2), 8 U.S.C. § 1153(b)(2).

-The Director of the Nebraska Service Center denied the petition, concluding that the Petitioner qualified for classification as a member of the professions holding an advanced degree, but that he had not established that a waiver of the required job offer, and thus of the labor certification, would be in the national interest.
+The Director of the Texas Service Center denied the petition concluding that although the Petitioner qualified for the underlying EB-2 visa classification, he had not established that a waiver of the required job offer, and thus of the labor certification, would be in the national interest.

 On appeal, the Petitioner submits additional documentation and a brief asserting that he is eligible for a national interest waiver.